JaofourthsOhappy/JaofourthsOhappy/README.md

 ###

 <p align="left">Hi, I'm Sittanat or you can call me Fourth.
-I'm third-year student studying in Software Engineering at Kasetsart University <br>
-in Bangkok, Thailand.</p>
+Third-year student: Software Engineer in the faculty of engineering at Kasetsart University Teamwork-Oriented, Fast Learner, and willing to learn new skills as a Full Stack Developer for further improvement.</p>

 ###